exercism/cpp/exercises/concept/last-will/.docs/instructions.md

 You have three tasks, all related to helping the families to open the vault.

-## 1. Define a Namespace for the executor of estate functions
+## 1. Take your seat in front of the families and lay out your papers

 Define a namespace called `estate_executor`.
 The code from the next tasks should be defined in the body of the `estate_executor` namespace.